achaora/mongodb/README.md

 1. Find and remove comment line from the top of data chunk1.txt that reads '0000000001      CPT copyright 2011 American Medical Association.
 All Rights Reserved'.

-2. Run script [data_importer.py](./code/data_importer.py) to import first chunks on data into standalone and sharded cluster environments (update the file to reflect the correct server information for your connections):
+2. Run script [data_importer.py](./code/data_importer.py) to import first chunk of data into standalone and sharded cluster environments (update the file to reflect the credentials for your server connection):

+		$python  data_importer.py -i chunk1.txt -s _setup_

+			(where _setup_ is 'standalone' or 'sharded')

 ###IV.
 EXECUTE PERFORMANCE SCRIPTS